 More sophisticated users may prefer to use sshfs for mounting.
 See the Linux sections for details.
 To use it on the Mac, you need two separate packages: FUSE and sshfs.
 Both are available from the OSX FUSE site.
 To access cloud services using a command-line tool, Rclone is available for the Macintosh.
 It can be used to copy and synchronize files, but it also has a mount option.

-- GUI file copy: We suggest looking at WinSCP and Filezilla.
-Both are free.
+- GUI file copy: We suggest looking at CyberDuck, WinSCP or Filezilla.
+All are free.
 The appearance, and how they work are slightly different.

 - Mount program.
 We recommend Webdrive.
 Rutgers has licensed it for all faculty, staff and students.
 To learn more about how to use it, see WebDrive Tutorial.